ocpi/ocpi/mod_locations.md

 **Module Identifier: `locations`**

 The Location objects live in the CPO back-end system.
 They describe the charging locations of that operator.

 ## 1. Flow and Lifecycle

+The Location module has Locations as base object, Locations have EVSEs, EVSEs have Connectors.
+With the methods in the [eMSP interface](#22-emsp-interface), Location information/statuses can be shared with the eMSP.
+Updates can be done to the Location, but also to only an EVSE or a Connector.

 When a CPO creates Locations they push them to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Location endpoint.
 Providers who do not support push mode need to call [GET](#211-get-method) on the CPOs Location endpoint to receive the new object.

 If the CPO wants to replace a Location object they push it to the eMSP systems by calling [PUT](#222-put-method) on their Locations endpoint.

 Any changes to the Location can also be pushed to the eMSP by calling the [PATCH](#223-patch-method) on the eMSPs Locations endpoint.
 Providers who do not support push mode need to call [GET](#211-get-method) on the CPOs location endpoint to receive the updates in the master object.

 When the CPO wants to delete a Location, EVSE or Connector, they must update by setting the `status` field to `REMOVED` and call the [PUT](#222-put-method) or [PATCH](#223-patch-method) on the eMSP system.

 ## 2. Interfaces and endpoints